 - Keep a dispatcher up-to-date on a driver’s status, letting them plan for loads better in light of HOS compliance needs

-- Reduce the hassle of keeping a paper log – something that e-log converts never want to return to
+- Reduce the hassle of keeping a paper log – something that e-log converts never want to return to.

+In 2020, the focus for the FMCSA’s ELD mandate operations seems to be on enforcement and full compliance.
+The transition has been gradual, as it has been five years since ELD’s have been required of CMV carriers in providing RODS.
+The best plan of action for forward-thinking fleet managers is to source out an easy and economical solution.
 In writing the ELD rule, the FMCSA is aware of the cost burden it could be putting on fleets.
 To address those ELD cost concerns, the FMCSA has provided that smartphones, tablets, and rugged handhelds can be used as long as the system as a whole meets ELD requirements, including a hardwired connection to the truck’s engine.
 As an added benefit truck drivers have found smartphones easy to use and allows them the flexibility to choose from a wide range of mobile devices.

 Not only can truck drivers choose from a wide range of mobile devices they are also able to choose from a wide variety of mobile mounts.
 At mountmymonitor.com we work closely with top accessories providers, like RAM Mounts and The Joy Factory to ensure compatibility of varied devices with multiple mount and base designs to fit the individual needs of the fleet drivers.
 Built to vehicle specifications and manufactured to withstand harsh environments, you can install the ELD mount directly into a dashboard or adhere to a cup holder or dash bar or even suction cup your ELD mount to the windshield or side window.